 Annually: All employees, including temporary employees, volunteers, and board and commission members must complete DAS – EIS – Information Security Training: Foundations.

-Within two years of initial appointment: All managers, supervisors, and human resources staff must complete the DAS – CHRO – Intimate Partner Violence training unless the agency has its own course.
+Within two years of initial appointment: All managers, supervisors, and human resources staff must complete the DAS – CHRO – Intimate Partner Violence training unless the agency has its own course that has been approved by DAS CHRO.

 Once per biennium: All employees shall complete public records training.
-Employees may take the DAS – CHRO – Public Records training, courses provided by the Secretary of State, or agency-specific training provided by their agency.
+Employees may take the DAS – CHRO – Public Records training, courses provided by the Secretary of State, or agency-specific training provided by their agency that has been approved by DAS CHRO.

-Before conducting a workplace investigation, a human resources employee shall complete the DAS – CHRO – Conducting Discrimination and Harassment Investigations in the Workplace training.
+Before conducting a workplace investigation, an employee shall complete the DAS – CHRO – Conducting Discrimination and Harassment Investigations in the Workplace training.

 With approval from the Chief Human Resources Office, agencies may exempt employees from a training requirement when it is not an appropriate use of public resources, the employee has complied with the training requirement within the past two years, or for other acceptable reasons.
 The agency shall maintain all documents related to any exemptions.